raspberrypilearning/getting-started-crumble/en/step_4.md

 --- /task ---

-Everything that you connect underneath the `program start`{:class="block3myblocks"} block will run.
+Everything that you connect underneath the `program start`{:class="crumblebasic"} block will run.

 Any blocks in your workspace that are not connected to the `program start`{:class="crumblebasic"} block will not run.

 --- task ---

-Click on the `Sparkles`{:class="block3looks"} palette to have a look at what Sparkle coding blocks we can use.
+Click on the `Sparkles`{:class="crumblesparkles"} palette to have a look at what Sparkle coding blocks we can use.

 ![The Sparkle block palette](images/sparkleBlocks.jpg)